WICG/ua-client-hints/README.md

 Since such messaging doesn't require any server-side adaptation, it's better for this case to use the `getUserAgent` method in order to retrieve the required information.

+## Download of appropriate binary executables
+Some sites are used to download binary executables of native applications, and need to be able to propose the right binary to the user by default.
+The right binary executable for the current user depends on a few factors: their operating system, its version, as well as their CPU architecture.

+In order to tackle that use case, download sites can opt-in to receive the `UA-Platform`, `UA-Platform-Version` and `UA-Architecture` hints (or query them through the API), in order to ensure the right binary is offered to the user by default.

 ## Conversion modeling
 Some machine learning models use various details from the `User-Agent` string